Skip to main content

 Usage

-The typical BatAnalysis workflow is as follows:
+The typical BatAnalysis workflow for analyzing survey data is as follows:

 1. Use astroquery to queue HEASARC for obervations within a given date range for an RA/DEC coordinate corresponding to a source of interest